wallenc/deployAKS/README.md

 Deploy the ingress controller

 Now deploy the nginx-ingress chart with Helm.
-To use the manifest file created in the previous step, add the `-f internal-ingress.yaml` parameter.
+To use the manifest file created in the previous step, we need to add the `-f internal-loadbalancer.yml` parameter.
+If this parameter isn't specified, the load balancer will be created with a public IP.
 For added redundancy, two replicas of the NGINX ingress controllers are deployed with the `--set controller.replicaCount` parameter.
 To fully benefit from running replicas of the ingress controller, make sure there's more than one node in your AKS cluster.

 The ingress controller also needs to be scheduled on a Linux node.
 Windows Server nodes (currently in preview in AKS) shouldn't run the ingress controller.
 A node selector is specified using the `--set nodeSelector` parameter to tell the Kubernetes scheduler to run the NGINX ingress controller on a Linux-based node.
-Also, the `--tls` parameter must be added as Helm/Tiller now uses TLS authentication.
+Also, the `--tls` parameter must be added as Helm/Tiller are now configured to use TLS authentication.

     $ helm install --name demo stable/nginx-ingress \
         --namespace ingress-demo \